Riesz transform on manifolds with quadratic curvature decay

-Our discussion is based on the results of A. Grigor'yan and L. Saloff-Coste \cite{GS0} and V. Minerbe \cite{Min}.
+Our discussion below is based on the results of A. Grigor'yan and L. Saloff-Coste \cite{GS0} and V. Minerbe \cite{Min}.

-It is well known \cite{GriRev} that the relative Faber-Krahn inequalities are equivalent to the conjunction of the following two properties : \begin{itemize} \item $(M,g)$ is doubling : there is a constant $\upvartheta$ such that for any $x\in M$ and radius $R>0$ :
+It is well known \cite{GriRev} that the relative Faber-Krahn inequality are equivalent to the conjunction of the following two properties: \begin{itemize} \item $(M,g)$ is doubling: there is a constant $\upvartheta$ such that for any $x\in M$ and radius $R>0$: